Kaando2000/opencrol-integration/README.md

 6. Click **Install**
 7. Restart Home Assistant

-The integration will automatically register the Lovelace card.
-After restart, add the card resource:
+The integration will automatically register and add the Lovelace card resource.
+If manual setup is needed:

 1. Go to **Settings** → **Dashboards** → **Resources**
 2. Click **"+ ADD RESOURCE"**